 - 4. Define your colour scheme.
-To do this: - a.
+To do this: - i.
 Select the element that you would like to change the display of from the drop-down list or by clicking in the example.
 The customisation options reflect the current settings for the selection made.
-Some elements have a limited set of options, for example, the cursor element has no bold/italic/underline option. - b.
+Some elements have a limited set of options, for example, the cursor element has no bold/italic/underline option. - ii.
 Select a foreground colour and background (highlighting) colour for that syntax as required.
-If a background colour is selected, then the slide bar can be used to set its transparency. - c.
-Select the appropriate check boxes to make that syntax bold, italic or underlined as required. - d.
-Repeat as required. - 5.
-Optionally, rename your colour scheme.
-To do this: - a.
-Click Rename. - The name in the Scheme field becomes editable. - b.
-Edit the name in the Scheme field. - 6.
-Click OK to save your changes and close the Preferences dialog box, Apply to save your changes without closing the Preferences dialog box or Cancel to close the Preferences dialog box without saving your changes.
+If a background colour is selected, then the slide bar can be used to set its transparency. - iii.
+Select the appropriate check boxes to make that syntax bold, italic or underlined as required. - iv.
+Repeat as required.

+- 5. Optionally, rename your colour scheme.
+To do this: - i.
+Click Rename.

+The name in the Scheme field becomes editable.

+- ii.
+Edit the name in the Scheme field. - Click OK to save your changes and close the Preferences dialog box, Apply to save your changes without closing the Preferences dialog box or Cancel to close the Preferences dialog box without saving your changes.